mahfuj-ahmed-jim/mahfuj-ahmed-jim/README.md

 ### 👨‍💻 Mahfuj Ahmed Jim
 #### Software Developer

 I am a software developer, specializing in the app development arena.
-For the last 3 years, I have been developing games using Java, Kotlin, and Dart programming languages.
+For the last 3 years, I have been developing software using Java, Kotlin, and Dart programming languages.

 I’m currently working as a freelancer software developer.
 I’m hands-on in all stages of the software development cycle, from planning and design to testing and deployment.
 No two days are the same for me; my tasks may involve analyzing algorithms, altering code, fixing bugs, brainstorming ideas, or integrating new systems.